spasutto/cw-trainer/README.md

 If it's too hard you can decrease the "Eff.
 WPM" to whatever you want.
 You can also increase the "extra word spacing" : it's a time in seconds wich is added to the natural space between words

-There are 40 lessons consisting in letters/symbols and 6 additional lessons :
+There are 40 lessons consisting in letters/symbols and 7 additional lessons :
  - Letters
  - Numbers
  - Symbols : 19 symbols (for the most part not included in Koch's lessons)
+ - Custom Set : choose wich symbols to focus on
  - Prosigns : common prosigns
  - QSO : chunks of sample QSO, with randomly generated callsigns, RST...
  - Free text : Randomly picked portions of Oliver Twist (by Charles Dickens, thanks to [Project Gutenberg](https://www.gutenberg.org/ebooks/730) !)